 For more detailed information on their story check out the paper by Steve and Steve here.

-My Tuesday evening was spent at Rally’s Good Old Fashioned Bluegrass Fest held where I got to, very briefly, meet newly published author, +Geoff Watts (check out his book Scrum Mastery: From Good To Great Servant-Leadership).
-While waiting in the drinks queue, I witnessed long time twitter buddies +Adam Yuret and +Jean Tabaka meet “in real life”, which was amusing.
+My Tuesday evening was spent at Rally's Good Old Fashioned Bluegrass Fest held where I got to, very briefly, meet the newly published author, Geoff Watts (check out his book Scrum Mastery: From Good To Great Servant-Leadership).
+While waiting in the drinks queue, I witnessed long time twitter buddies Adam Yuret and Jean Tabaka meet "in real life", which was amusing.